Diana Groó

-Diana Groó (born 10 September 1973) is a Hungarian film director and screenwriter.
+Diana Groó (born 10 September 1973 in Budapest) is a Hungarian film director, screenwriter producer and associate professor.

 Education

-In 1992 Groó attended JATE BTK and ELTE BTK where she studied French Language and Judaism.
+Groó attended the Radnóti Secondary School in Budapest with a specialization in English and Russian, and after graduation she applied to University of Theatre and Film Arts in Budapest, but was not admitted.
+In 1992 she began her university studies at the Faculty of Humanities of University of Szeged, where she majored in French language and literature, and from 1993 she continued her studies in French and Hebrew at the Faculty of Humanities of Eötvös Loránd University.

 Beside her university studies she worked as assistant director of Judit Elek and Pál Schiffer at Hunnia Filmstúdió.
-In 1995 she was admitted to Academy of Drama and Film in Budapest where she studied directing in the class of Sándor Simó.
+Between 1995 and 2000 she studied film and television directing at the University of Theatre and Film Arts in the class of Sándor Simó, where she received an undivided degree.
+Later, between 2015 and 2018, she completed the doctoral school at the same institution, earning the title of Doctor of Liberal Arts (DLA).

 Career

 Groó's first success came with the short documentary Trapé (1996), which was her first year exam work at the Film Academy.
 The film tells the story of Erwino, a 70 year old Hungarian trapeze artist of a travelling circus, who decided to perform his show again after a long break.
 Groó followed her protagonist and lived with the travelling circus for 6 months which was made her possible to film not only the eagerly awaited moment of the premiere but also to reveal the secret Nazi past of the old artist.
 Groó received her first festival recognition for this documentary at Art Film Fest in 1997.
 The Award for the Best Newcomer was given by Geraldine Chaplin and Krzysztoff Zanussi.
 During her film studies she directed the award-winning short documentary Ottavio (together with Attila Kékesi) and the short film Melody of the street (1999).
 Groó earned her MA in film directing in 2000.
 After graduation she co-founded Katapult Film Production company along with her director fellows (Ferenc Török, György Pálfi, Szabolcs Hajdu, Bence Miklauzic, Dániel Erdélyi, Gábor Fischer, Csaba Fazekas).
-Between 2001-2006 she turned to making experimental animation and she directed Wild Imagination an experimental art-history series about Marc Chagall, P. Auguste Renoir, Henrie Rousseau, Pieter Bruegel and Lajos Gulácsy.
+Between 2001-2006 she turned to making experimental animation and she directed Wild Imagination, an experimental art-history series about Marc Chagall, P. Auguste Renoir, Henrie Rousseau, Pieter Bruegel and Lajos Gulácsy.
 In 2005 the first four episodes of the series opened the contemporary art exhibition of Herzliya Museum of Contemporary Art.
 The series was selected into the InterMedia courses of Haifa University along with the works of Peter Greenaway, Derek Jarman and others.